wemmm/compare-your-air/README.md

 - I've not had time to implement error handling, which I would definitely want in production code!
 I would check if API response statuses were ok, and if not, I would throw an error and display a flash message to the user.
 - The card components don't have any sort of loading state.
 With more time, I would have liked to have a spinner display to make it clear to the user that the city data is in the process of being fetched.
-- Relating to the aforementioned issue of not knowing if the number of cards was supposed to be limited: I wasn't too sure what the correct behaviour for the input should be when the maximum number of cards is reached!
+- Relating to the aforementioned issue of not knowing if the number of cards was supposed to be limited: I wasn't too sure what the correct behaviour for the input should be when the maximum number of cards is reached.
 I haven't had time to implement it but the input could possibly be disabled, or a message shown to the user.
 - I haven't added SASS to the project as it felt like overkill for a small codebase, but if this were larger it would have been nice to use SASS for nested selectors and setting/importing colour & sizing variables for consistency.
 - I've visually checked the app on Safari, Firefox and Chrome - in a perfect world I would have tried this in more obscure browsers.
 I've also checked the layout on Chrome's preset phone model screen sizes, and checked the app is useable on throttled connections.